jnbolsen/ezarr/README.md

 # EZARR
 [![Check running](https://github.com/Luctia/ezarr/actions/workflows/check_running.yml/badge.svg)](https://github.com/Luctia/ezarr/actions/workflows/check_running.yml)

-This is a fork form Luctia/ezarr, tailored for my personal use.
+This is a fork from Luctia/ezarr, tailored for my personal use.

 Ezarr is a project built to make it easy (EZ) to deploy a Servarr mediacenter on an Ubuntu server with the proper permissions and setup as listed in this [Docker Guide](https://wiki.servarr.com/docker-guide).